OWASP/owasp-summit-2017/Working-Sessions/Women-in-Cyber.md

 ## What

  I believe that women and others from a broad range of backgrounds, can help re-formulate some of the fundamental principles of cyber security, so we can answer in a meaningful way some of the big questions such as ‘What is it that information security enables organisations and people to do?’;’What are the values we hold dear that information security supports?’; ‘What freedoms can we create through cyber security?.’

 ## Who
+ - IT security professionals
+ - devops professionals
+ - developers
+ - managers
+ - social scientists
+ - creative designers
+ - psychologists
+ - philosophers
-IT security professionals, devops professionals, developers, managers, social scientists, creative designers, psychologists, philosophers, organisational and learning specialists and educators.
+ - organisational and learning specialists
+ - educators.